 Lenny: See?
 You gotta be quick!
 You gotta be quick with me!
 I'm from Erie, P.A.!

-Lenny Haise: You see, we're not "The Wonders" right now.
-We're "Cap'n Geech and the Shrimp Shack Shooters".
+Lenny Haise: Here's the thing, we're not "The Wonders" right now, we're "Cap'n Geech and the Shrimp Shack Shooters".

 [after Guy has gotten into a conversation with his idol, Del Paxton]